StanfordVL/iGibson/README_VR.md

 $ pip install -e .
 ```

 Then copy and past the openvr_api.dll file from the top-level iGibson folder and put it into the iGibson/gibson2/core/render/mesh_renderer/Release folder.
+Also put the 5 dll files in the sranipal->bin folder into this Release folder.

 Should end printing 'Successfully installed gibson2'